sagemath/trac_to_gh/Issue 1235.md

 # Issue 1235: bug solving equations using maxima

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1235

 Original creator: was